 For a less traditional way to ring in the New Year’s, get your tickets to Bowlmor’s Ball-Drop Package.
 Bowlmor is an upscale establishment that offers bowling with a nightclub vibe, as well as billiards and a lounge.
 Their adults-only party will include unlimited bowling, a gourmet buffet, and a champagne toast at midnight.
 Get your tickets online ahead of time.
 Bowlmor

 10 p.m. to 1 a.m.

-This year, the City of Sugar Land has divided their annual party into two separate events, a children’s celebration early in the evening and an adults-only party that begins at 10 p.m., allowing for a more grown-up atmosphere later in the night.
+This year, the City of Sugar Land has divided their annual party into two separate events, a children’s celebration early in the evening and an adults-only party that begins at 10 p.m., allowing for a more grown-up atmosphere later in the night so make sure if you are traveling with kids you book a taxi with baby seat.
 The adult party will feature a variety of entertainment, outdoor booths selling alcoholic beverages, and their famous 3D show with fireworks at midnight.
 The city will have a tent set up where partiers can book taxi rides for the night.
 Or, bring a designated driver, and they’ll will receive free soft drinks throughout the evening.
 Entry to the event is free.
+Sugar Land Town Square

 10 p.m. to 2 a.m.

 Last year, one of the hottest parties in town was Hotel Zaza’s seventh annual New Year’s Eve party, with some of Houston’s most recognizable socialites among the guests.
 This year, expect the same—beautiful people dressed to the nines.
 The night will include a live DJ, cocktails, and gourmet hors d’oeuvres.
 Consider staying off the roads with one of their overnight packages.
 Tickets required.
 New Year’s Eve at Hotel ZaZa

 13 celsius – 1920s Midnight in Paris Celebration